Participation of women in the Olympics: 2020–present

 As of 2024, women constituted 41% of the members of the International Olympic Committee (IOC).
 The 2024 Paris Olympics were notable for being "the first Olympic Games in history with full gender parity on the field of play".
 Of the 11,215 athletes registered, 5,712 were men and 5,503 were women.
 Multiple non-binary and trans-male athletes, such as Hergie Bacyadan, competed in women's events.
-The 2024 Olympics showcased 28 gender-balanced sports, with 152 medal events designated for women and 20 mixed-gender events.
-Additionally, boxing included an equal number of weight categories for both men and women.
+Boxer Cindy Ngamba won the first ever medal for the Refugee Olympic Team.
+The last medal ceremony of the Games was for the women's marathon instead of the men's for the first time, with the last medal of the Games awarded to Sifan Hassan who represented the Netherlands.
+The 2024 Olympics showcased 28 gender-balanced sports out of 32 and there were 157 medal events designated for men, 152 medal events designated for women and 20 mixed-gender events (if counting the mixed team event in artistic gymnastics as a women's event as only women competed).
+Aquatics (artistic swimming, water polo), football, gymnastics (rhythmic gymnastics) and wrestling (Greco-Roman wrestling) were the four sports which did not have an equal number of male and female athletes and artistic gymnastics, artistic swimming, boxing, Greco-Roman wrestling and rhythmic gymnastics were the disciplines which did not have an equal number of medal events for male and female athletes.

 American track and field athlete Valarie Allman specializing in the discus throw.